imgag/ngs-bits/doc/GSvar/configuration.md

 If you want to run GSvar with a GSvar server, you need to provide these settings as well:

-* `server_host` - Server name.
+- *server_host*: Server name.
-* `server_port` - Server port.
+- *server_port*: Server port.
-* `curl_ca_bundle` - Path to certificate CRT file used by the server.
+- *curl_ca_bundle*: Path to certificate CRT file used by the server.
 If not proviced, the client and/or IGV cannot access BAM files over HTTPS.
-* `display_user_notifications` - Enable/Disable showing user notifications from the server in the client.
+- *display_user_notifications*: Enable/Disable showing user notifications from the server in the client.
-- *use_proxy_for_gsvar_server*: for using an external GSvar server should be set to True (if your network is behind a HTTP proxy server)-.
+- *use_proxy_for_gsvar_server*: for using an external GSvar server should be set to True (if your network is behind a HTTP proxy server).

 ## Filters